opengeospatial/Geotech/terminology/WorkingDraft/Model incl types.md

 *model.
 However, for clarity it is useful define an umbrella term for models in the ground* *domain and it has been decided that, in the absence of an acceptable suitable concise* *alternative, ground model may be adopted.*

+***Note by Jonas:***
+*Should we add that we assume that the "ground domain" includes the natural ground (including anthropogenic land fill?) and excludes artificial structures like buildings, ground imrpovement etc.?*

 ### Subsurface model
 A model of man-made structures or infrastructure within the ground, either existing or proposed.